-However, if you prefer to have an individual assessment to assess your caring role, you can contact the Reading & West Berkshire Carers Hub on 0118 324 7333 or firstname.lastname@example.org.
+However, if you prefer to have an individual assessment to assess your caring role, you can contact TuVida‘s Berkshire Carers Hub through the details below:

 Slough Borough Council

-In Slough, three bodies can carry out carers assessments.
-The bodies work together to provide multifaceted advice on supporting the carer within the community.
+In Slough, there are three bodies that can carry out carers assessments.
+These bodies work together to provide multifaceted advice on supporting the carer within the community.

 West Berkshire District Council